 These Are Your Doctors

 There are three dentists at Universal Dental: Dr. Barajas and Dr. Karina (his wife) graduated from dental schools in the state of Tamaulipas.
 Dr. Manuel Bazan is an endodontist, or root canal specialist.
 Even though he looks young, he has 15 years as a dentist and 6 as an endodontist.
 He graduated from dental school in Mazatlan, Sinaloa.

 Let Me Help You

 Letting me make your dental appointment does not cost you a cent.
 You pay the same price as if you found the doctor on your own.
 Dr. Barajas prefers it this way because I take care of your questions and his office staff concentrates on dentistry.

-Please look at the price list before writing.
-If you need something else, please ask.
-Please write for an appointment.
-If you are trying to get an appointment for today, please do not write.
+If you are trying to get an appointment for today or tomorrow, please do not write.
 I have worked very hard to squeeze people in only to find that they stand us up or find another dentist by the time I get back to them.

 You can pick a Mexican dentist in Progreso by who has the flashiest web site, but wouldn't you really rather have the security of a personal recommendation?
 I feel this is a real service to people like me who cannot afford dental care in the USA.
 I wish there had been somebody like me to save me from my bad Mexican dental experiences.
 That's not a negative slur.
 There are many good Mexican dentists.
 Nuevo Progreso has 90 registered dentist offices and probably 100 total dental offices.
 I just hit two who might have been good dentists, but a little greedy.